govindchari/govindchari.github.io/wip_posts/2023-09-19-solving-lasso.md

 \end{split}
 $$

 We can then feed this into a QP solver such as OSQP and then get an answer.
 This would would but it feel wasteful to turn an unconstrained problem into a constrained one and then using a generic QP solver.
-There should be a better way.
+There should be better algorithms that exploit the structure of our problem where we have a smooth plus a non-smooth term.

 ## ISTA
 ISTA or iterative shrinking threshold algorithm is an application of the proximal gradient method to the Lasso problem.